 Take some of the answers you create for the above questions and build on them.
-You can then turn them into short sentences you can use to create a longer-form biography.
+You can then turn them into short sentences to create a longer-form biography.
 For example, in answering the question about ‘markings/scars’ – you could elaborate as follows:

-- Markings/Scars – small scar under left eyelid, birthmark on right leg
+- Markings/Scars – small scar under the left eyelid, birthmark on the right leg

 Here, you’ve left yourself some scope to develop the backstory between ‘Jack’ and his mother and brother, as well as providing some insight into the type of person he might be to hold family-based grudges.
 It might be that you scrap this part of Jack’s character development altogether, but in doing this as an exercise, you’re giving your characters a bit more depth.